ansys/pydynamicreporting/doc/source/class_documentation.rst

 *************

-Ansys Dynamic Reporting contains a low-level API that allows the user to access a;; the available features and properties in full detail.
+Ansys Dynamic Reporting contains a low-level API that allows the user to access all the available features and properties in full detail.
 While this low-level API is very powerful, it can also be quite complex to use and it requires a steep learning curve.
 For a comprehensive description of this API, see `External Python API <https://nexusdemo.ensight.com/docs/html/Nexus.html?ExternalPythonAPI.html>`_